tsalb/sfdc-lightning-service-components/README.md

 This sample app doesn't showcase dynamic page layouts and conditional render based on `Status__c` or similar.
 It's meant to show only Service Component architecture and usage.

-`MessageService.cmp` is for toasts, modals and (coming) notifications.
+`MessageService.cmp` is for toasts and modals

+`QuickUpdateService.cmp` is a wrapper around Lightning Data Service (`force:recordData`) that can help with quick single-object, single-record DMLs.
+The use case is you can attach this to a button click in the UI and let LDS handle FLS and CRUD.

 ---